mrsarm/reqclient/README.md

 Cache
 -----

-By default `reqclient` don't cache results.
+By default `reqclient` doesn't cache results.
 You can activate cache of GET responses passing to its constructor config the option `cache: true`.
-Then, if you add the `ttl` parameter (in seconds) in a `get()` call, the module will cache the result to return the the same response the next call without accessing to the endpoint again.
+Then, if you add the `ttl` parameter (in seconds) in a `get()` call, the module will cache the result to return the same response the next call without accessing to the endpoint again.
 If the `RequestClient` object isn't initialized with the `cache` option, the `ttl` parameter in the request calls will ignored.